ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 ### <a href="#goldmanSachsCollections" name="goldmanSachsCollections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Goldman Sachs Collections (Eclipse Collections)

-In this section, we will focus on GS Collections and you will see what are the parts where this library is similar to four previously mentioned libraries, what this library provides and what are the most used iteration patterns, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to use Bags, BiMaps, Lists, Sets, their transformations from one to another and many useful Methods provided by these Collections.
+In this section, we will focus on GS Collections and you'll see the elements this library is similar to four previously mentioned libraries; what this library provides and what are the most used iteration patterns; how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to use Bags, BiMaps, Lists, Sets & their transformations from one to another; and plenty of useful Methods provided by these Collections.

-Just like Trove, Goldman Sachs Collections is optimized for performance and memory usage and allows storing primitive data types in Collections.
-Its focus is on iteration improvment and has possibility of creating Immutable Collections, Bags, Multimaps, BiMaps, and Intervals.
-Just like Guava, writing the code is much easier with Goldman Sachs Collections.
-This library provides sort(), min(), max(), select(), collect() methods for all kind of Collections.
+Just like Trove, Goldman Sachs Collections is optimized for performance and memory usage.
+It allows storing primitive data types in Collections.
+Its focus is on the iterative improvment and has the possibility of creating Immutable Collections, Bags, Multimaps, BiMaps, and Intervals.
+Alike Guava, writing the code is much easier with Goldman Sachs Collections.
+This library provides sort(), min(), max(), select(), collect() methods for all kinds of Collections.

 How to use a library:
 To use this library, all you have to do is to insert Maven's dependency code to your project.